 Your tumor measures larger than 7 centimeters in greatest dimension.

 One or more tumors are located in a different lobe than the primary tumor

 Your tumor is any size and has spread to either the trachea, carina (ridge of cartilage in the trachea), esophagus, breastbone or backbone, diaphragm, heart, aorta, vena cava or the nerve that controls your larynx.

-Stage IIIB: To be considered stage IIIB lung cancer either your tumor measures 5 centimeters in diameter or smaller, appears in lymph nodes on the opposite side of the chest as your main tumor or above your collarbone on the same side as your primary tumor, and one or more of the following is true:
+Stage IIIB: To be considered stage IIIB lung cancer either your tumor measures 5 centimeters in greatest dimension or smaller, appears in lymph nodes on the opposite side of the chest as your main tumor or above your collarbone on the same side as your primary tumor, and one or more of the following is true: